mdomke/python-ulid/README.rst

    >>> ULID.from_datetime(datetime.datetime.now())
    ULID(01E75J2XBK390V2XRH44EHC10X)

-There are several options for encoding the :class:`ULID` object (e.g. string, hex, int), as well as to access the timestamp attribute in different formats:
+There are several options for encoding the :class:`.ULID` object (e.g. string, hex, int), as well as to access the timestamp attribute in different formats:

 .. code-block:: pycon